-Cortex-M0+ processor-based devices come with an optional Micro Trace Buffer (MTB).
+Micro Trace Buffer (MTB) is optionally available on various Cortex-M architectures (often present in Cortex-M0+ based devices, but also possible for Cortex-M23, Cortex-M33 and Cortex-M7).
 The MTB collects information on non-sequential Program Counter changes and allows the reconstruction of the instruction trace.

-Cortex-M3 and Cortex-M4 processor-based devices come with the Data Watchpoint and Trace Unit (DWT), the Instrumentation Trace Macrocell (ITM), and the optional Embedded Trace Macrocell (ETM).
+The Data Watchpoint and Trace Unit (DWT), the Instrumentation Trace Macrocell (ITM), and the Embedded Trace Macrocell (ETM) can optionally be implemented on Cortex-M3/M4/M7/M23/M33 processor-based devices.
 These provide the following trace features:

 Streaming trace is a powerful method of capturing a gap-less stream of trace data from the running target.
 Besides enabling debuggers to process and display trace data in real-time, it is possible to store the complete trace data from a long target run.
 This length is only limited by the host PC’s disk space.

-Cortex-M3 and Cortex-M4 process-based devices can have an optional ETB placed close to the processor core.
+Optionally an ETB can be implemented close to the processor core.
 It stores the trace data, which are then read via a register interface.
 However, the ETB has limited storage.